-D ' T I I POSSIBLE CAUSE POSSIBLE FIX Diagnostics Table Analog Outputs Appear Noisy or Unstable Have you grounded your output return?
-One output Return terminal should include a connection to earth ground.
-Connect one I/O Return (RTN) terminal to earth ground if any output is not already earth grounded (all outputs share return).
-Software Status says "Data Trans sfer", "Unknown Protocol" or "Timeout Error"...
-USB connection was opened before unit had completed its power-on initialization and established its network connection.
+POSSIBLE CAUSE POSSIBLE FIX Outputs Appear Noisy or Unstab le Have you grounded your I/O return?
+One I/O Return terminal should include a connection to earth ground.
+Connect one I/O Return terminal to earth ground if the I/O is not otherwise earth grounded.
+Software Status: "Data Transfer Error", "Unknown Protocol" or "Timeout Error" USB connection was opened before unit had completed its power-on initialization and established its network connection.
 Wait ~30 seconds after powering-up unit before opening a USB connection via the configuration software.
 Turn power off to the unit, close the USB configuration software, repower the unit, then reboot the USB configuration software after the unit has completed power-on initialization and established its network connection.
-Cannot Get an i2o Source to Writ e Digital Outputs on this Module i2o is not supported by this model. i2o is only supported on Modbus TCP/IP models.
 Digital Outputs Not Working Missing digital excitation connection to power which powers the output driver.
-You must connect an excitation supply from 6- 32V to operate the digital outputs (not required for digital input-only operation).
-Digital Outputs Stopped Working l Your digital output shut down due to contention with a field input signal.
-Contention at the I/O channel triggers a protection mechanism that causes the output to turn OFF and you must cycle excitation OFF/ON to the output to restore output operation.
+You must connect an excitation supply from 6-32V to operate the digital outputs (not required for digital input-only operation).
 Digital Inputs Appear to Register Incorrect State There is contention between a field input signal and the tandem open-source output which may be ON, or the Invert Input Logic function is enabled.
 If you are monitoring a field-wired digital input, you must turn the channel's corresponding output OFF.
 Check the state of the Invert Input Logic function.
 Note that the output will turn OFF if contention with a field input signal occurs and you will have to cycle excitation OFF/ON to restore output operation.
-Digital I/O Channels Change States when you connect USB Indicative of a ground fault between earth ground at the PC and earth ground applied at an I/O channel, when you have not isolated your USB signals.
+Digital I/O Channels Change Stat es when you connect USB Indicative of a ground fault between earth ground at the PC and earth ground applied at an I/O channel, when you have not isolated your USB signals.
 Only connect to the unit via isolated USB if your I/O signal is already earth grounded.
 You could connect without USB isolation if the I/O signal is not already grounded (not recommended).
-Unit Does Not Power-On with 12 Your 12V supply is outputting a voltage below 11.5V.
-Most 12V supplies are ±10%.
-This unit does not operate below 11.5V.
-Check your actual supply voltage under load and make sure it is at least 11.5V.
+Writing a digital output causes adjacent channels to change their state Digital outputs are written four channels at a time.
+Because all four outputs are addressed at a time, it is necessary to retrieve or store all current output states before writing specific outputs in order to implement a masking strategy and prevent adjacent channel's from potentially changing their states (i.e. if an adjacent channel is currently ON or OFF, you need to reinforce the ON/OFF state in your output write to keep it ON/OFF).